 My main research interests and specialisation lie in the fields of European Law and Labour Law (particularly European, national, and comparative labour law).
-I am the author of New Labour Laws in Old Member States (CUP, 2017) which combines empirical work with an innovative comparative method to explore the responses of trade unions in five EU Member States to the challenges of increased migration in the form of new Member State workers who took avail of their free movement rights following the recent EU enlargements in 2004 and 2007.
+I am particularly interested in the interaction between the EU and national level, and between different EU Member States' legal systems in the field of labour law.
+I have published widely in these areas including a monograph entitled New Labour Laws in Old Member States (CUP, 2017) which combines empirical work with an innovative comparative method to explore the responses of trade unions in five EU Member States to the challenges of increased migration following the recent EU enlargements in 2004 and 2007.
+The book was reviewed in the Industrial Law Journal (2018) 47:2 and the European Law Review.

 I have also published doctrinal work on the contract of employment (with David Cabrelli, University of Edinburgh) which was cited with approval by Lords Hope, Wilson and Sumption in the Supreme Court decision Société Générale v Geys UKSC 63.
 I am currently (together with David Cabrelli) examining the relationship between domination-based conceptions of social justice and labour law.